Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Discussion and Conclusions

 In this study we have limited ourselves to a single fiducial disk model to show how dust opacity varies with radial distance.
 However, observations of protoplanetary disks indicate that there is a large variation in disk properties such as the disk mass, size, lifetime, and metallicity as well as the mass and luminosity of protostars \citep{Andrews2018, Long2018, Long2019}.
 In future studies, we will investigate how dust evolution and gas accretion onto planetary cores depend on these properties and whether the diversity of exoplanets is thus linked to the diversity in disk and stellar properties.

-Potential improvements for these calculations include accounting for the conversion of dust to planetesimals/planetary cores on the dust mass budget and the effect of planet-disk interaction on dust growth and dynamics.
+Other potential improvements for these calculations include accounting for the conversion of dust to planetesimals/planetary cores on the dust mass budget (likely to be important in the inner disk for $\alpha_{\rm t} = 10^{-4}$ and low \vfrag) and the effect of planet-disk interaction on dust growth and dynamics.
 In particular, as planetary cores become massive enough to perturb the gas disk, pressure maxima outside the planet's orbit traps some of the dust.
 This could affect the local size distribution and radial migration of dust as well as the dust-to-gas ratio of the material accreted by the growing planet \citep{Chen2020}.
 We expect these effects to be perturbative and more localized in nature and the global dust evolution to broadly follow the picture we have painted in this work.
 Overall, the radial variation of dust-to-gas ratio and dust opacity have a substantial effect on the ability of planetary cores to accrete gas and should be considered in models of planet formation.